N2WU/geocalc/README.md

 **When starting the script, the gyroscope should be as flat and stationary as possible and orientated compass (magnetic) north.
 The gyroscope will only read angular velocities on the z axis (rotation)**

+The code requires you to put in your aprs.fi API key in the azel_calc.py script.
+My api key is there now.
+It asks for text input for callsign - you must change this if you want to run headless.

 Accomplishes the following:
 1. Takes input "station" GPS coordinates